mik-jozef/chalk/spec-notes.md

-generics with types as arguments? eg. `Array<class C> c = [ Int, Bool ]` division accepts maybe numbers and returns maybe number, can return a number if denominator is provably not null optimizations should provably not change the program safe program should never enter an infinite loop (without consuming input) `[[ std-call ]] Int() { return 42 }` or `@std-call Int() { return 42 }`
+generics with types as arguments? eg. `Array<class C> c = [ Int, Bool ]` division accepts maybe numbers and returns maybe number, can return a number if denominator is provably not null make REPL async (ie. it should be possible to `await` in REPL) propositions error if not proven true by default, can be made to only warn
+immutable: allow "eventually immutable"? optimizations should provably not change the program safe program should never enter an infinite loop (without consuming input) `[[ std-call ]] Int() { return 42 }` or `@std-call Int() { return 42 }`